sfu-bigdata/bd-glossary/Glossary.md

 ### CLUSTERING

 A [machine learning](#MACHINE-LEARNING) technique that groups similar data points together to uncover hidden structure.
-As opposed to [classification](#CLASSIFICATION), clustering does not require labelled training data and is a type of unsupervised learning.
+Unlike [classification](#CLASSIFICATION), clustering does not require labelled training data and is a type of unsupervised learning.

 ### COMPUTING WITH DATA